RAIRLab/Peirce-My-Heart/README.md

 **All listed commands should be run in the project root**

+### Documenentation

+The documentation is deployed with the application and can be accessed [here](https://rairlab.github.io/Peirce-My-Heart/docs/)

 ### Installing Development Tools

 1. Install *Node.js* and *npm*.
 [Follow the instructions here](https://nodejs.org/en/download)